JetBrains-Research/viktor/README.md

 ======

 `viktor` implements a restricted subset of NumPy [ndarray][ndarray] features in Kotlin.
-Here're some of the highlights:
+Here are some highlights:

 * A single core data type --- `F64Array`, an n-dimensional primitive array.
 * Efficient vectorized operations, which are accelerated using SIMD whenever